Exploded Manifolds: Exploded manifolds

-An abstract exploded space $\ex B$ consists the following: \begin{enumerate} \item A (possibly non-Hausdorff) topological space $\ex B$. \item A sheaf of Abelian groups on this topological space $\mathcal E^\times(\ex B)$ called the sheaf of exploded functions on $\ex B$ so that: \begin{enumerate}
+\begin{defn}[Abstract exploded space] An abstract exploded space $\ex B$ consists the following: \begin{enumerate} \item A (possibly non-Hausdorff) topological space $\ex B$ whose topology is induced from a surjective map to a Hausdorff topological space, $\ex B\longrightarrow \totl{\ex B}$. \footnote{I added this important condition on the topology of $\ex B$ after publishing.
+A similar condition was present in my original definition of exploded manifolds in \href{http://arxiv.org/abs/0706.3917}{http://arxiv.org/abs/0706.3917}.
+The published version assumed this was the case for exploded manifolds without it actually being implied by the definition.
+Sorry. } \item A sheaf of Abelian groups on this topological space $\mathcal E^\times(\ex B)$ called the sheaf of exploded functions on $\ex B$ so that: \begin{enumerate}

 \item Each element $f\in \mathcal E^\times(U)$ is a map

 \item Multiplication is given by pointwise multiplication in $\mathbb C^{*}\e{\mathbb R}$. \item $\mathcal E^\times(U)$ includes the constant functions if $U\neq\emptyset$. \item Restriction maps are given by restriction of functions.